tobiste/structr/README.md

 for structural geology.
 You can

-- analyze and visualize orientation data of structural geology (including, stereographic projecitons, contouring, fabric plots, and statistics.)
+- analyze and visualize orientation data of structural geology (including, stereographic projections, contouring, fabric plots, and statistics.)

 - analyze stress (including visualization of the magnitudes of stress in